singularityware/singularityware.github.io/pages/docs/user-docs/docs-instances.md

 ### Making it Pretty

 Now that we have comfirmation that the server is working, let's make it a little cleaner.
-It's reallying annoying to have to remember the exact curl comand and URL syntax each time you want to request a PDF, so let's automate that.
-To do that, we're going to be using apps.
+It's difficult to remember the exact curl comand and URL syntax each time you want to request a PDF, so let's automate that.
+To do that, we're going to be using Standard Container Integration Format (SCIF) apps, which are integrated directly into singularity.
 If you haven't already, check out the [Singularity app documentation](link-to-app-docs-or-scif) to come up to speed.

 First off, we're going to move the installation of the `url-to-pdf-api` into an app, so that there is a designated spot to place output files.
 To do that, we want to add a section to our definition file to build the server: